dhan04shree/RandomColorGenerater/README.md

 # RandomColorGenerater
-Display random color with their rgb and hex colorcodes using javascript
+Display random color with their RGB and HEX value using javascript